naeemahmed12/discordapi/README.md

 # discordapi
-A python file that you can import in you python project to manage discord accounts and alts
+This is a python file that you can import in you python project to manage discord accounts and alts